veeambestpractise/best-practices-guide/resource_planning/proxy_servers_intro.md

--   In-line source side data deduplication to skip whitespace and redundant blocks reported by vSphere Change Block Tracking (CBT), Veeam File Change Tracking (FCT) for Hyper-V versions from 2008 R2 to 2012 R2 Resilient Change Tracking (RCT) for Hyper-V 2016.
+-   In-line source side data deduplication to skip whitespace and redundant blocks reported by vSphere Change Block Tracking (CBT), Veeam File Change Tracking (FCT) for Hyper-V versions from 2008 R2 to 2012 R2 or Resilient Change Tracking (RCT) for Hyper-V 2016.

 -   Performing in-line compression and deduplication before sending it to the backup repository (for backup) or another backup